Time for something a little different: our first Persona Marathon entry!

 A problem with wandering the halls at this point in the game is that almost every conversation with your current party-members includes at least one of them telling you to go on to the hospital.
 I understand the need to remind the player what they were doing, but I generally want that sort of thing on request.
 As it stands, your trio of so-called friends essentially nag you every step of the way and eventually start to get angry at you for ignoring them!
 What an awful implementation of what should have been a good idea!

 Kyle and I did explore the school from top to bottom just out of our default, narrative urges, but there was one other thing we had our eyes on: Reiji Kido.
 I’ll explain the detailed mechanics later but long story short, after a certain point in the SEBEC line, your party in this game is going to consist of five members until the end of the game, four mandatory and one decided by your actions during the storyline.
 The Snow Queen Quest follows different rules.
 Reiji Kido is one of those SEBEC fifth characters, but to unlock him you have to jump through a lot of hoops.
-Kyle and I loved the idea of getting an obscure character like that, but we’d have to get Reiji even if we hated him.
-You see: when we set up the Marathon, we wanted to make sure we didn’t miss any of the big things, so the Marathon rules force us to acquire every available character.
-Since Persona 1 was going to take two storylines, SEBEC and Snow Queen, we looked at the mandatory and optional characters in one storyline, then we looked at the other storyline, and realized that we could get every character so long as we took Reiji in the SEBEC route (he’s not available in the Snow Queen quest), and every other other SEBEC “fifth character” into our party during the Snow Queen route.
 For the time being, that meant making sure to talk to people about Reiji, and to catch sight of him briefly on the second floor.
+Kyle and I loved the idea of getting an obscure character like that, but it turns out that we’d have to get Reiji even if we hated him.
+You see: when we set up the Marathon, we wanted to make sure we didn’t miss any major narrative elements, so the Marathon rules force us to acquire every available character.
+Since Persona 1 was going to take two storylines, SEBEC and Snow Queen, we looked at the mandatory and optional characters in both storylines and realized that there’s a lot of overlap.
+In fact, we could play with every character so long as we took Reiji in the SEBEC route (he’s not available in the Snow Queen quest), and every other other potential character into our party during the Snow Queen route.
+Reiji it is, then!

 After a while, it was time to head out of the school.
 This is rather easy to do by accident early on, considering the exit is very near the school’s front doors.
-Oh, true, an exit icon is marked there, but the player doesn’t yet know what that symbol means unless they’ve been in the manual.
+Oh, true, an exit icon is marked there on the minimap, but the player doesn’t yet know what that symbol means unless they’ve been in the manual.
 Thankfully you can return to the school if you happen to stumble out, like so many have before you.

 The map in the remake is mechanically inspired by the original world map of SMT1 (and its derivatives).
 It’s not as involved as a traditional RPG world map, but is very crisp and sensible.
 You get a wide zoom of the area, your party is represented by a cursor, and you can navigate the major roads on your way to multiple destinations.
 Later in the game, random encounters can hit you as you move your cursor about the map screen, but right now the town was safe, and the only unnatural thing about it were the artificial “walls” preventing you from leaving the area.

 Since it was so much easier for us to explore the map in the PSP version, we made a point of going everywhere but where we were supposed to go.
 It’s the old “what to do with your new airship” playtime from the FF Marathon.
 There are quite a few places to visit on the map, but it might not be quite as many as you think in the long run, as this four-screen city is the entire game world.
 Well… sort of.
 Hold that thought.
-This one-town structure gives Persona 1 a vague sense of being little more than a traditional, 80s dungeon crawler, which I suppose isn’t surprising given MegaTen’s background (the original MT was a dungeon crawler, as was SMT if…, and a few later games too!).
+This one-town structure gives Persona 1 a vague sense of being little more than a traditional, 80s dungeon crawler, which I suppose isn’t surprising given MegaTen’s background as a dungeon crawler!

 We did get a chance to introduce ourselves to many of the games’ goods and services.
-The town had two malls (one seemingly designed to mimic the cross-like structure of Kichijoji Mall at the start of SMT1), each featuring a number of shops and more dialogue options, explored in first person view.
+The town had two malls (one seemingly designed to mimic the cross-like structure of Kichijoji Mall at the start of SMT1, and presumably shaped in reference to the real-world Tokyo mall), each featuring a number of shops and more dialogue options, explored in first person view.
 Several of the shops were still locked off, such as the mysterious blue doors in both, while others seemed to be generic real-world shops we couldn’t shop at.
 The only shops truly useful to us at the outset were the shockingly overpriced doctors’ offices (the price would never go up, but was way too high for start-of-game); item shops appearing as pharmacies (complete with elevator music); and lastly the twin casinos.

 The casinos are just about what you’d expect with any experience in video game casinos.
-We’re talking about the Pachinko house prize model: “exchange cash for tokens, tokens for prizes.”
+We’re talking about the Pachinko house prize model: “exchange cash for tokens, and tokens for prizes; feel free to dump your endgame wallet to buy tokens if you can’t win.”
 The casinos had games of Video Blackjack, Video Poker, slot machines, a dice game (where you bet one what you’ll roll on two dice, roulette style) and lastly a special game called Code Breaker that could only be played with “Metal Cards” found throughout the game.
 I’m not sure why Code Breaker is treated differently.
 Granted, Code Breaker’s not a traditional casino game and it’s more like Mastermind, but its odds aren’t much better than the other games, especially considering you’re going to waste more time playing it than rapidly dealing out hands of poker.
 Like the other shops, the casinos weren’t trading in very good prizes until the plot gets started, and Kyle and I didn’t pay them much attention during our SEBEC run anyways.

 But there was one thing we had to do while we were out here: keep tracking down Reiji Kido.
 One of the first steps actually starts in a casino, after which you have to bust into an abandoned factory to confront Reiji again.
 Then, perhaps the hardest step in the process: you have to track down Reiji’s mother and answer two of her yes and no questions correctly, or face instant failure (with no way of knowing you’ve failed!).
 What a delight!